 This saga continues a pattern we have same throughout the pandemic.
 Public officials have repeatedly made decisions largely on the basis of their own personal judgements of how people will react and how the reputations of themselves and their agency might be affected.
 This has resulted in a disastrous sequence of terrible decisions - people being told not to wear masks, the refusal to allow lab tests early on, the refusal to allow human challenge trials, the refusal to allow at-home testing, the delay in Pfizer’s EUA, the ban on the AstraZeneca vaccine, the refusal to do first doses first, and so on.

 Every time public health officials have tried to impress us by playing “4D social chess” they’ve failed.
 Every time they’ve tried a noble lie, they’ve been quickly caught out.
-Their predictions on how the masses will respond has been consistently wrong and that is a symptom of rank elitism on full display.
+Their predictions on how the masses will respond have been consistently wrong and that is a symptom of rank elitism on full display.